pdsinterop/solid-migrator-app/README.md

 ## Install

-Either visit the live version or clone the content of this repo and host the `web/` directory yourself.
+Either visit [the live version][demo-link] or clone the content of this repo and host the `www/` directory yourself.

 ## Usage